daniel-miller/eyespy/README.md

 ## Requirements

 - **.NET Standard 2.0** or higher
-- **Microsoft.CodeAnalysis.CSharp 4.13.0**
+- **Microsoft.CodeAnalysis.CSharp 4.14.0**
-- **Microsoft.CodeAnalysis.Analyzers 3.11.0**
+- **Microsoft.CodeAnalysis.Analyzers 4.14.0**

 ## Development

 To extend or modify these analyzers:

 1. Clone the repository
-2. Open in Visual Studio or your preferred IDE
+2. Open in VS Code or your preferred IDE
 3. Add new analyzer classes following the existing patterns
-4. Update diagnostic IDs (use SPYXX format)
+4. Update diagnostic codes (use SPYXX format)
 5. Add corresponding tests
 6. Update this README with new analyzer documentation

 ## Testing

-Test your analyzers using the Microsoft.CodeAnalysis.Testing framework or by adding them to a test project and verifying the expected diagnostics are generated.
+Test your analyzers using the Microsoft.CodeAnalysis.Testing framework or by adding them to the TestDiagnostics project to verify the expected diagnostics are triggered.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.